nixondanielj/joust-0/README.md

 # Onshore Jousts Sample

+Looking to get started?
+[Take a look at the wiki!](https://github.com/onshore-digital/onshore-jousts/wiki)

 This repository contains the core components of the Onshore Jousts system and is the starting point for all new jousts.

 Folder structure for new jousts is as follows: